 There’s tin cars, and tin whistles, & ball games and card games too.

 Interesting Victorian Toys Facts

 Take a look at these Victorian facts for kids.

-How much did Victorian toys cost?
+No.1: How much did Victorian toys cost?

 Lots of money!

 A doll house alone could cost more than a week’s wages for most lower earning citizens.